 You can add herbs!
 I hardly do because sometimes that specific flavor of the herb is not needed in the recipe I’m making.

 - Make sure that when making this you are aware of any spills.
 The reason for this is that it can quickly stain.
 Make sure to rinse your utensils with warm soapy water quickly because they can easily stain plastic or wood.

 How to store?

-I always suggest storing it in a glass jar or bottle.
-Store at room temperature preferably in a cool place, out of sunlight but not in your fridge.
-Best to keep it in a place like your cabinets.
+I suggest storing it in a glass jar or bottle with a lid to ensure its freshness.
+Store at room temperature in a cool place, out of sunlight for up to a year.
+Do not refrigerate!

 - 2 cups oil